 Measuring Turnout

-Once we've settled on how to measure the number of people who voted, we need to compare it to the size of the eligible voting population, by calculating the turnout rate.
-The easiest comparison is with the voting age population (VAP)-that is, the number of people who are 18 and older according to U.S. Census Bureau estimates.
+The easiest comparison is with the voting age population (VAP)-that is, the number of people who are 18 and older according to U.S. Census Bureau.
 However, VAP includes individuals who are ineligible to vote, such as non-citizens and those disfranchised because of felony convictions.
 Thus, two additional measures of the voting-eligible population have been developed:

 - Voting Eligible Population (VEP), which is calculated by removing felons (according to state law), non-citizens, and those judged mentally incapacitated.

-Figure 1 shows the nationwide turnout rate in federal elections, calculated as a percentage of VEP by the USEP, from 1980 to 2016.
+Figure 1 shows the nationwide turnout rate in federal elections, calculated as a percentage of VEP by the USEP , from 1980 to 2020.
 In addition to the variation across time, the most notable pattern in this graph is the difference in turnout between years with presidential elections ("on years") and those without presidential elections ("off years").
 Elections that occur in odd-numbered years and at times other than November typically have significantly lower turnout rates than the ones shown on the graph.
+(The turnout rate in the 2020 presidential election was the greatest since 1904.)

 Studying voter turnout